What Kind of First Aid Kits are Best for Hiking the Pacific Crest Trail?

 Let’s wrap this up.
 You’ve looked at your medkit and you have all of the items listed above, but how many of each item do you have?
 I usually carry the following on a long hike:

-I’m not prone to blisters now that I have my shoes and socks all worked out.
+Personally, I’m not prone to blisters since having my shoes and socks all worked out.
+Finding the right combination of shoes and socks and breaking them in properly, can have a tremendous impact on blister reduction.
 I hike in Altra Olympus and wear Injinji Socks exclusively.
 But if you are prone to blisters I’d carry plenty of Leukotape, 4 feet minimum.
 I’d carry either Blister Pads or Glacier Gel, minimum 4.
 These couple of items will work wonders.
 They are similar products and work amazingly!
 Here’s a protip for you: If you feel a hot spot, any kind of rubbing, stop hiking IMMEDIATELY!
 Take off your socks and shoes, be sure the area that is burning/hurting is clean and dry, then place Leukotape directly over the area.
 Put on your socks and shoes.
 Resume hiking.
 If you are prone to blisters, you’ll fall in love with Leukotape!

 Additional comments.
 My tweezers are on my Mini Swiss Army Knife as are my scissors.
 I also carry superglue because I find it handy not just for fixing gear but for putting on small splits in my hand that come about from all the hot dry weather and over deep cracks in my dry heels.
 Fill in the cracks and cover the splits with super glue.
 Make a couple layers if necessary.
 By the time the super glue wears off, the cracking/splitting will be healed!